On the definition of the stability region of multistep methods: Conclusion

 \section{Conclusion}

-As the above observations show, it seems reasonable from the viewpoint of numerical methods to refine the definition of the stability region as follows, affecting only the class of implicit methods. \begin{dfn} The stability region of a linear multistep or multiderivative multistep method with $k\ge 1$ step(s) and with stability polynomial \eqref{phidef} is defined as
+Based on the above observations it seems reasonable to refine the definition of the stability region of multistep methods as follows (affecting only the class of implicit methods). \begin{dfn} The stability region of a linear multistep or multiderivative multistep method with $k\ge 1$ step(s) and with stability polynomial \eqref{phidef} is defined as

 \end{dfn}